cpp20120/GameShiz/README.md

 This software must not be used for real-money gambling or any commercial gambling activity.

 The primary purpose of this project is educational, focusing on architecture patterns such as DDD, Event Sourcing, and CQRS.
+Main Product of that bot is framework for stateful games across platforms not bot itself.

 ## Documentation